Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 \section{Event selection}

 To search for a nonresonant excess of events in the dilepton mass spectra, electron or muon pairs are selected, where the leptons pass the selection described in the previous section.
 Since the charge misidentification probability increases significantly with electron \pt, resulting in a significant efficiency loss from an opposite-sign selection, no charge requirement is made for electron pairs.
-The fraction of same-sign events in DY simulation increases from about 1\% at the Z boson peak to $\approx$10\% for dielectron masses of several \TeVns.
+The fraction of same-sign events in DY simulation increases from about 1\% at the Z boson peak to $\approx$10\% for $\Pe\Pe$ masses of several \TeVns.
 In data, it is consistent with this expectation~\cite{CMS:2020uim, CMS:2021ctt}.
 In the case of muon pairs, the charge misidentification probability is of the order of $10^{-4}$ for high-\pt ($\approx$2\TeV) muons~\cite{highpt_muons}.
-Therefore, the muon pairs are required to have opposite electric charge.
+Therefore, the two muons are required to have opposite electric charge.
 To suppress the contribution of muons resulting from cosmic rays, the angle between the two muons is required to be less than $\pi-0.02$.
-In the dimuon channel, any event with an electron passing loose selection requirements with $\pt > 10\GeV$ and $\abs{\eta}<2.5$ is rejected, and in the electron channel events with a muon passing loose selection requirements with $\pt >10\GeV$ and $\abs{\eta}<2.4$ are rejected.
+In the $\PGm\PGm$ channel, any event with an electron passing loose selection requirements with $\pt > 10\GeV$ and $\abs{\eta}<2.5$ is rejected, and in the electron channel events with a muon passing loose selection requirements with $\pt >10\GeV$ and $\abs{\eta}<2.4$ are rejected.

 For events containing more than two electrons or two muons ($<$1\%), originating mostly from \WZ and \ZZ production, the pair with an invariant mass \mll closest to the \PZ boson mass is considered.
 If no pair is found within 20\GeV of the nominal \PZ boson mass, the pair with the highest-\pt leptons is retained~\cite{CMS:2018ipm}.
 Finally, the search for NP is performed in events with $\mll>200~(300)\GeV$ for the \bsll (\bbll) signal and the events with $120 < \mll< 200\GeV$ are selected for a control region (CR) to estimate the DY+jets contribution.